The meeting was full of surprises and revelations.

 Fourth, all this may, despite the years of study, despite the money invested in the study, despite the growing cohesion between the county and Flagler Beach—where much of the opposition to a dredging project is centered—and despite the beach’s continuing erosion, may come to naught.
 Whatever the Corps concludes, Congress must approve the project.
 “In today.s reality, the critical part is getting that funding more than anything else,” said Steve Settle, the Flagler Beach City Commissioner and former congressional aid, who knows a few things about congressional fickleness.
 Settle is doubtful that Flagler will get lucky, given the budgetary cutbacks.

 And that’s before looking at the Corps’ proposal more closely.

-Corps of Engineers is favoring “renourishing” a 2.5-mile segment of beach from South 7th Street to South 28th Street in Flagler Beach five times through 2060 by rebuilding dunes and dumping 320,000 cubic feet of sand, dredged from 7 miles offshore, onto the beach.
+Corps of Engineers is favoring “renourishing” a 2.5-mile segment of beach from South 7th Street to South 28th Street in Flagler Beach five times through 2060 by rebuilding dunes and dumping 320,000 cubic yards of sand, dredged from 7 miles offshore, onto the beach.
 That portion of the project would cost about $39 million.
 Federal dollars would cover 65 percent of the project’s initial construction.
 Flagler County would pick up the remaining 30 percent.
 Costs of subsequent renourishments would be split 50-50 between federal and local dollars.